dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ### `--legacy-packages-file`

-If you utilize any third-party tools with a legacy dependency on `.packages` (desupported in [2.18](/guides/whats-new)), use `--legacy-packages-file` to generate a `.packages` file.
+If you are using Dart 2.18 and have any third-party tools which still use the discontinued `.packages` file, use `--legacy-packages-file` to generate a `.packages` file.
-This support will be removed in an upcoming stable release.
+Support for this flag will be removed in Dart 2.19.

 {{site.alert.info}}